Matthew I. Kramer

 - U.S. District Court, Eastern and Southern Districts of New York

 Former in-house counsel at LNR Partners, LLC, the country's largest volume CMBS special servicer.
-Continue to represent the servicer in a number of bankruptcy and real estate matters across the country.
+Continue to represent the special servicer in a number of real estate matters across the country.

 Professional & Community Activities

-Florida Bar Association, Real Property Probate and Trust Law Section
+Florida Real Property, Probate & Trust Law Section (“RPPTL”)

 News & Publications